hebelsan/hacking-tools/privilege_escalation/ReadMe.md

 - check which bin user can run as sudo
 > sudo -l

-- check thos bins on gtfobins
+- check those bins on gtfobins
 > https://gtfobins.github.io/

 - find all files belonging to user - filter and ignore errors